RANGE-kit/RANGE/README.md

 ```

 5. Analysis and summary.

 The generated structures are saved into "structure_pool.db" by default.
-The script "analysis_output_energy.py" can analyze the results, generate a summary log, and a XYZ trajectory with energy sorted.
+Analysis can be performed using some scripts in examples/some_analysis_scripts/ or user-customized scripts.
+The "analysis_output_energy.py" analyzes the results, generate a summary log, and a XYZ trajectory with energy sorted.
+The "clean_structure_pool.py" can narrow down structures based on connectivity and/or structure similarity and/or other conditions.
+The "capture_snapshots_from_frameID.py" extracts certain frames into a smaller trajectory file for further analysis.

 ## Acknowledgment